We have already seen the pseudocode for the two key operations for queues:

 We have already discussed the

-push operation and seen it in operation earlier in this module.
-In the pseudocode below, we see that we must first check to ensure that the stack is not already full.
+enqueue operation and seen it in operation above.
+In the pseudocode below, we see that we must first check to ensure that the queue is not already full.
 Again, this is our precondition.
-You may be picking up on the fact that the first thing we do in our methods is to check our precondition and throw an exception if it is not met.
-This is good coding practice.

 item into the array at index